 4. Pour tablespoonfuls of the batter into the mini-muffin tin.

-5. Bake in the preheated oven for 10-12 minutes, or until the muffins are brown around the edges.
-Let cool.
-You MUST let them cool (I know it’s tough), otherwise they won’t firm up enough to come out whole.
-You may need a butter knife to trace edges and carefully assist each muffin out of the tin.
+5. Bake in the preheated oven for 10-12 minutes (depending on your oven), or until the muffins are brown around the edges.
+Let cool for 10-minutes.
+You MUST let them cool (I know it’s tough).
+If you made these GF, you may need a butter knife to trace edges and carefully assist each muffin out of the tin.

-Notes: To make these even heartier, you can blend in 1-cup plain cooked lentils without anyone ever knowing!
+Notes: I prefer to bake with food-safe silicone muffin tins, they rock.
+To make these even heartier, you can blend in 1-cup plain cooked lentils without anyone ever knowing!
 An easy way to cook plain lentils is in the Instant Pot by stirring 1 cup green or brown lentils with 3 cups water, then cooking on high for 9 minutes.
 Once timer goes off, allow to naturally release for 15 minutes, then strain off any excess cooking liquid.
-I portion out 1 cup of the cooked lentils and freeze in ziplock bags.
+Portion out 1 cup of the cooked lentils and freeze in ziplock bags.
 These come in handy for this recipe, or for adding helpful fiber/nutrition to pasta sauce, soups, even salads!